How was your 2014?

 Attended a conference: Empathy and Compassion in Society.
 Powerful.

-Worked with a Somatic Experiencing Professional.
+Worked with a Somatic Experiencing Practitioner.
 Some of the most powerful healing work I’ve ever done.

 I committed to only requiring one thing of myself: love.
 Of course, I wasn’t always perfect in delivering.
 And I now really understand why painful experiences are sometimes named: “wake-up calls”.
 I’m more awake than ever before.

 Ultimately, I simplified all the love and care I gave to myself into a practice that I continue to use each day.
 I printed the steps onto a tiny deck called “Kind Cards”.
 This itty bitty set of compassion & kindness is sealed with love and fits into a purse or pocket.
 I originally planned to sell these for a nominal fee, but instead decided to offer them as a gift to you.
 I would love for you to have and use this simple, loving practice.
-If you’d like a set of Kind Cards, you can find out more here.
+If you’d like a set of Kind Cards. (updated cards are coming soon)

 My belief that the painful events of early 2014 were for me was a radical act of self-compassion.